Making HCi cover claims

 How do I lodge a claim?

-If your claims are not processed at the point of treatment through an electronic swipe card system such as HICAPS, you can complete our simple claims form and return it via:
+If your claims are not processed at the point of treatment through an electronic swipe card system, you can complete our simple claims form and return it via:

-In most cases extras claims are processed on the day they are received, assuming they include all the necessary information.
+In most cases extras claims are processed within 3 days of being received, assuming they include all the necessary information.
+Please note that bank delays may result in longer waits for money to arrive in your account.

 If you receive bills from your doctor for medical treatment you received whilst in hospital, you must lodge your medical claims at a Medicare office first, before submitting with us.
 Please note you cannot claim your out-of-pocket expenses.